Close your eyes and picture this: endless hills covered in green, spectacular cliffs, hidden glens and such a rich history, right at your feet!

 So when our friends Roxana and Leon invited us to pay them a visit in Edinburgh, we instantly said YES! 🙂

 Getting around the city was pretty simple.
-Edinburgh is a super compact city which makes exploring very easy: you can use the bike, tram, bus…but we were so excited by the view, that we went by foot all day long from one point to another, for seven days! :))
+Edinburgh is a super compact city which makes exploring very easy: you can use the bike, tram, bus.
+But we were so excited by the view, that we went by foot all day long from one point to another, for a whole week.

 Getting on Calton Hill offers another panoramic view.
-Ok, we should have done some workout before getting here…how many more hills are there?? 🙂
+Ok, we should have done some workout before…how many more hills are there?? 🙂

 Going to Holyrood Palace was a must: many stories from the old times, lovely ground around.